Perfect bunt starts comeback as Mariners win fourth straight, reach .500

 So first, the bunt.

-When Dyson stepped to the plate with one out in the sixth inning, Verlander had faced the minimum: 16 batters up, 16 batters down.
-He had struck out 10 of those batters, and he looked dominant doing it.
+When Dyson stepped to the plate with one out in the sixth inning, Verlander had faced the minimum: 16 batters up, 16 batters down, and he had struck out 10 of those batters.

+Plus, Dyson had just seven hits in 32 career at-bats against Verlander.

+“I’m not just going to go up there and keep hacking at him,” Dyson said.
+“I know how me and his matchups have been in the past.
+He always wins the battle.
+So I just had to try to play my game.”

-There’s an old-school thinking in some baseball circles that a player shouldn’t bunt to break up a no-hitter or perfect game, and that argument was already playing out on Twitter before Wednesday’s game had even ended.
-But Dyson is a bunter; it’s part of his game, a tool he can call on.
+There’s an old-school thinking in some baseball circles that a player shouldn’t bunt to break up a no-hitter or perfect game.
+But bunting is a part of Dyson’s game, a tool he can call on.

 And his team needed a base runner.